PyHDI/veriloggen/README.rst

 What’s Veriloggen?
 ==================

-Veriloggen is an open-sourced library for constructing a Verilog HDL source code in Python.
+Veriloggen is a mixed-paradigm framework for constructing a hardware in Python.

-Veriloggen is not a behavior synthesis (or high level synthesis).
-Veriloggen provides a lightweight abstraction of Verilog HDL AST.
+Veriloggen provides a low-level abstraction of Verilog HDL AST.
 You can build up a hardware design written in Verilog HDL very easily by using the AST abstraction and the entire functionality of Python.

+In addition to the low-level abstraction of Verilog HDL, Veriloggen provides high-level abstractions to productively express a hardware structure.

+-  **Stream** is a dataflow-based high-level synthesis layer for high-performance parallel stream processing.
+-  **Thread** is a procedural high-level synthesis layer to express sequential behaviors, such as DMA transfers and controls.

 Veriloggen is not designed for designing a hardware by programmer directly, but is for providing an efficient abstraction to develop a